kentcdodds/testing-workshop/INSTRUCTIONS.md

 > to make that test pass.
 Then refactor your code to clean it up if needed.
 Then
 > continue the cycle until you cover all use cases.

-Requirements: A function called `arrayify` that accepts any argument and returns an array of that argument.
+Requirements: A function called `arrayify` that accepts a single argument and returns an array of that argument.
 If the given argument is already an array, just return the argument.
+If it's given nothing, return an empty array.

 ### Fix the bug